fiatconnect/specification/fiatconnect-api.md

 ##### 3.2.1.2.2. `"iss"` Claim

 The `iss`, or *subject* claim represents the user's Celo address public key, dervied from their private key.
 This is a required claim.
+The public key MUST be in compressed form (see [here](https://docs.ethers.io/v5/api/utils/signing-key/) for more details), and exactly 33 bytes long.

 If it is missing, the server MUST respond to the client with an HTTP `400` error.
 The server MUST use this claim to verify the JWT signature.
 Since the address provided in the `"sub"` claim may not correspond to the public/private keypair used to sign and verify the JWT, the server MUST validate that the signature does indeed correspond to the address provided in the `"sub"` claim.

 ##### 3.2.1.2.3. `"exp"` Claim

 The `exp`, or *expiration time* claim represents the time until which the provided JWT should be accepted by the server.
 The `exp` claim should be provided as a numeric timestamp, defined as the number of seconds since Epoch.
+The `exp` claim MUST be present for all endpoints *except* the following:

+* `GET /quote/in`
+* `GET /quote/out`
+* `GET /kyc/:kycSchema/status`
+* `GET /transfer/:transferId/status`

+The rationale behind not requiring an `exp` claim for these endpoints is that these endpoints are *non-mutating*; calling them does not affect server-side state in any way.
+Since these endpoints are less security-critical, an `exp` claim is not required as a convenience to clients.
+While these endpoints do not require the `exp` claim to be present, *all endpoints* MUST honor the `exp` claim *if it is* present in the
-If this field is missing, a server MUST return an HTTP `400` error.
+JWT payload.
+For endpoints where the `exp` claim is required, the server MUST return an HTTP `400` if it is not present.
-A server MUST also return an HTTP `400` error if the provided `exp` field is later than the current time with respect to Epoch.
+A server MUST return an HTTP `401` error if the provided `exp` field is later than the current time with respect to Epoch.
+If an `exp` claim is included in a request, it MUST NOT exceed 24 hours from the current time with respect to Epoch.
+If the `exp` claim is more than 24 hours into the future, the server MUST return an HTTP `400` error.
+This is required in order to prevent clients from generating excessivley long-lived JWTs that would pose a security risk if leaked.

-#### 3.2.1.3.
-Communicating JWT

-The JWT should be communicated to the server using the `Bearer` authentication scheme within the `Authorization` header.
-Because FiatConnect also supports simaltaneous API token authentication, the JWT should be the first field value present in the `Authorization` header. e.g., if a client *only* sends a JWT, the header would look like: `Authorization: Bearer <jwt>`.
-If the header is not present, or is malformed, the server MUST return an HTTP `400` error.

-### 3.2.2.
-Client API Token Authentication
+##### 3.2.1.2.4. `"client"` Claim

-Servers must also support API token based authentication.
+In addition to public-private key authentication, servers must also support API token based authentication.
 Recall the webhook-based status monitoring mentioned earlier in this document.
 In order to support status monitoring via webhooks, individual clients will need to be able to register a URL pointing to an API able to handle webhook updates from the server.
 Once a client has registered a webhook URL with the provider, the client needs a way to identify itself to the server.
 To uniquely identify clients in order to know where to send webhook-based status updates, a server may allow clients to register an API key.
 The exact mechanism by which servers allocate API keys to clients and allow them to register webhook URLs is out of scope of this document.

 A server MUST support API token authentication, and MAY *require* that clients include an API key in each request.
 If a server requires that clients include an API key in each request, it MUST respond to the client with an HTTP `400` error if the API key is missing from the request.
 Regardless of whether or not a server requires an API key on every request, it MUST return an HTTP `401` error if an API key is provided but does not correspond to any registered client; likewise it MUST return an HTTP `400` error if the API key is poorly formed.

+The `client`, or *client API key* claim is a *private claim* that is FiatConnect-specific.
+This is an optional claim.
+This claim contains a client
+API key as discussed above; the details of the server's response with respect to this claim MUST follow the semantics outlined above.

-#### 3.2.2.1.
-Communicating API Tokens
+#### 3.2.1.3.
+Communicating JWT

-API tokens should be communicated via the `Bearer` authentication scheme within the `Authorization` header.
-Because FiatConnect requires JWT auth for all requests and API token-based auth is optional, the API token should be the second field value in the authorization header.
-For example: `Authorization: Bearer <jwt>, Bearer <token>`.
+The JWT should be communicated to the server using the `Bearer` authentication scheme within the `Authorization` header.
+In particular, this header must look like: `Authorization: Bearer <jwt>`.
 If the header is not present, or is malformed, the server MUST return an HTTP `400` error.

 ## 3.3.
 Formal Specification